-Cramer-Krasselt was celebrating its 100th anniversary as an advertising agency and also looking for a new headquarters that would express its fun, collaborative, yet sophisticated and established culture.
-During a Visioning Workshop facilitated by Kahler Slater, C-K’s team selected the timeless but original Noguchi table as the image that most typified the firm’s culture: playful, creative and cool, but never trendy.
-And they wanted a space that would do more than just express that culture.
-They wanted their space to actually facilitate the open, collaborative, creative workstyle for employees and guests alike.
+Cramer-Krasselt was celebrating its 100th anniversary as an advertising agency and looking for a new headquarters that would express their established culture.
+They wanted a space that would be playful, creative and cool.
+More importantly, they wanted a space that would do more than just express their culture.
+They wanted their space to facilitate an open, collaborative, creative workstyle for employees and guests alike.

-Making this happen for C-K was made easier by them choosing a raw two-floor factory space in Milwaukee’s trendy 3rd Ward warehouse district.
-Kahler Slater made use of the wide open space to custom-create an interior to support the open collaboration that is core to C-K’s culture.
-The two floors were connected by central staircase through an opening in the lobby through to the top floor, so employees could experience the two levels as one large space.
-While there are a variety of collaborative spaces scattered throughout the office – each one expressing a different kind of creative style, from funky to messy to a more conventional conference area, the heart and pride of the office is the playful main meeting space.
+C-K decided on a raw, two-floor factory space in Milwaukee’s Historic Third Ward, and Kahler Slater welcomed the large, open area when customizing the new interior buildout.
+The top and bottom levels are connected using a central staircase from an opening in the lobby through to the top floor, allowing employees to experience two levels as one large space.
+While there are a variety of collaborative areas placed throughout the office – each one offering a different kind of creative style – the heart and pride of the office is the main meeting room.
 C-K employees wanted a space that they would be proud of and “where all the kids want to play.”
-Client visits and gallery night open houses have become welcome opportunities to invite the world to one of their best examples of collaboration.
+Frequent client visits and gallery night open houses have become proof of just that.

 Betsy Brown, Executive Vice President & General Manager, Cramer-Krasselt